brikis98/yevgeniy-brikman-homepage/_posts/2023-08-10-how-to-take-smart-notes.md

 date: "2023-08-10"
 ---

 Another book that probably should've been a blog post.
-There is something valuable at the core of this book, which is popularizing a note taking system originally created by Niklas Luhmann called the "slip box" (AKA "Zettelkasten").
+There is something valuable at the core of this book, which is popularizing a note-taking system originally created by Niklas Luhmann called the "slip box" (AKA "Zettelkasten").
 There's a lot of other philosophizing in the book, but most if it felt like filler.

-There are many tutorials online for how to set up a slip box note taking system, many of which are more concise and clearer than the explanation in this book, and nowadays, there is software designed specifically to implement this system without boxes and note cards, and with better search and linking (e.g., Obsidian, Roam Research, Zettlr, ZKN3).
+There are many tutorials online for how to set up a slip box note-taking system, many of which are more concise and clearer than the explanation in this book, and nowadays, there is software designed specifically to implement this system without boxes and note cards, and with better search and linking (e.g., Obsidian, Roam Research, Zettlr, ZKN3).

 Most of what this book helps with is understanding _why_ a slip box system might be a more effective way to take notes: